bitrockteam/bitrock-website/src/blog/academy-kafka-operations/readme.md

 ---
 title: Confluent Operations Training for Apache Kafka
-image: /img/posts/academy-kafka-2.png
+image: Apache Kafka 1.png
 imageMeta:
   attribution:
   attributionLink:
 author: luca
 publish: 2018-09-24
 layout: Post
 category: academy
 tags:
 - academy
 - kafka
 - training

 ---
 In this three-day hands-on course you will learn how to build, manage, and monitor clusters using industry best-practices developed by the world’s foremost Apache Kafka experts. <!-- more -->

 ![/img/confluent_logo.png](/img/confluent_logo.png)